nikamurao/Skincare_product_analysis/README.md

 *(more details on EDA findings here)*

-## IV.
-Data preparation for training
+## V. Data preparation for training
 As many models work with only numerical data, categorical features like brand, product type and skin concerns were one-hot encoded.
 Feature scaling was also performed for a few features (such as number of likes and number of reviews) to prevent distance-based ML techniques from becoming biased towards the larger scale of the features.

 A high-level summary of the feature set is presented below: